 Black Sabbath's success in the early '70s propelled heavy metal into mainstream pop radio.
 Blue Oyster Cult, which had little in common stylistically with Sabbath, was dubbed "the all-American Black Sabbath" by its producer in an attempt to cash in on the craze.

 Though New Edition actually came first, the Boy Band craze of the nineties was actually started by New Kids on the Block in the late 1980s.
 These pre-fab moneymakers seemed to be "built" from a mix of stereotypes: one or two pretty boys; a rebel with tattoos (rehab optional); the crazy one who gave the really funny quotes in the interviews; one who could actually sing, but looked funny; the sweet, down-to-earth one; and the schmoe.
 For the most part, good looks and flashy dance moves were a bigger priority than actual musical ability.
-Pop Culture Isolation is also likely why NKOTB is known for starting the Boy Band craze as opposed to New Edition, even though their music was hardly different.
+Pop-Culture Isolation is also likely why NKOTB is known for starting the Boy Band craze as opposed to New Edition (not to mention NKOTB had a wide appeal in contrast to New Edition's mostly-black audience), even though their music was hardly different.

 Maurice Starr was the svengali behind both NKOTB and New Edition, both bands based around the Boston area.